 Still scratching your head?
 Here’s what I’ve heard most—and what I’d tell a friend.

 You could, but you shouldn’t.
-Gmail’s not made for bulk sends—you’ll get flagged or shut down fast.
+Gmail isn’t made for bulk sends—you’ll get flagged or shut down quickly.
 WPBeginner’s Syed Balkhi calls it a newbie trap, and I’ve seen it play out.

 What’s the Top Free Choice?

-Sender or Brevo for small starts.
-Mailchimp’s free tier’s decent, but automation’s paywalled now.
+Sender or Bigly Sales for small starts.
+Mailchimp’s free tier is decent, but automation is paywalled now.
 Zapier’s roundup agrees—free can still pack a punch.

 How Much Should I Spend?

-$10–$50/month for small lists, $100+ for big ones.
+$10–$50 per month for small lists, $ 100 or more for large ones.
 EmailToolTester’s data shows it’s all about subscriber count or send volume—match it to your pace.

 How Do I Dodge Spam Filters?